thoughtbot/factory_bot/docs/src/traits/with-associations.md

 create(:post).user
 ```

-When you're using association names that're different than the factory:
+When you're using association names that are different than the factory:

 ```ruby
 factory :user do